timgale/timgale.github.io/_posts/2016-05-25-betteragent.md

 ### Mapping the journey

 Defining the core user flow required a solid understanding of all potential entry points  to the comparison search results.
 While the homepage postcode lookup may be a primary touch point for users looking to fulfil their goal, in reality, there is scope for many more routes to landing on the results page.
-Consideration for alternate entry points means taking into various initiatives including email campaigns and search engine marketing, as well organic user behaviour.
+Consideration for alternate entry points means taking into account various initiatives including email campaigns and search engine marketing, as well organic user behaviour.

 ![alt](/images/better_agent_mobile_wireframes.jpg)